 Photo The Deco Journal

 If you want to add a splash of bold bright colour to your bedroom then burnt orange is the way to go!
-It’s more subtle than classic orange which means it won’t keep you up at night and is perfect for one accent wall and brightly coloured accessories like pillows.
+It’s more subtle than classic orange which means it won’t keep you up at night and is perfect for one accent wall and bright quirky accessories like pillows.

 To tone the burnt orange down, team with classic Ivory and keep everything else natural, with wood flooring, house plants and hessian, which will give your bedroom a boho look.
 Lamps are perfect for making a room this colour feel cosy in the evenings.

 22. Blue and Blue